pat-lach/index_html_tco-raspi/README.md

 # TCO to MQTT

-Website to pilot the train
+Website to pilot the train.

 This code is functional but needs to be optimized and simplified.
     •	It allows to display a HTML page on different PCs, tablets, telephones.